olekol33/optlrc2018/src/erasure-code/optlrc/README.txt

 2) Per each erasure, compiles a list of pointers to surviving blocks in its local group and passess them to optlrc_decode_local

 optlrc_decode_local:
 The structure of Optimal-LRC allows us to decode a chunk using a XOR operation on all other chunk it its local group.
+The function supports decode only in the case of a single erasure in a local group.
 The function has a list of all surviving chunks in the local group and it goes over them one by one, XORing each one with the XOR of all previous chunks.
 The result is placed in the location of the erased chunk finalizing the reconstruction process.

 -----------------------